The great white shark, white death, white pointer (Carcharodon carcharias) – maneater

 Like all other sharks, the great white shark is equipped with the ampullae of Lorenzini, allowing it to detect the electromagnetic field emitted by other animals.
 Its ‘radar’ is so responsive that it senses the millionth fractions of a volt (less than an electric impulse in the animals` nervous system).

-White shark`s most vital sense is its sense of smell.
+The white shark`s most vital sense is a sense of smell.
 Its nose has thousands of little pores and the brain area responsible for olfaction is twice as big as other parts of its brain.

 Dietary habits and hunting style

-Great white shark is a carnivore.
+The great white shark is a carnivore.
 It eats seals, sea lions, sea otters, sea turtles and birds.
 It also sometimes happens to consume an object it cannot digest.
-It prefers prey with a high fat content, ergo potentially large in terms of size.
+It prefers prey with high-fat content, ergo potentially large in terms of size.
 Possibly that is why white sharks attack people.
-Anyhow us humans, as opposed to seals, are a poor source of fat, so we do not fit the shark`s need of a high-fat meal.
+However, unlike seals, we are poor in fat, so we do not fit the shark`s need for a high-fat meal.

 It has been observed that white shark attacks northern elephant seals (Mirounga angustirostris), severely biting their tail fins and backs to lead to their bleeding out.
 When the target is a porpoise or a dolphin the shark attacks from the top, below or from their back to avoid being detected by their echolocation systems.

 It usually hunts solo, but it is possible for several sharks to meet in one spot, lured by the smell of the prey`s blood.
 The amount of consumed food depends on the size of a shark, availability of the food and water temperature.
 The warmer the water the bigger the shark`s appetite, for metabolism is boosted in higher temperatures.
 Large sharks may prove aggressive towards the smaller ones.
 Acts of cannibalism are not uncommon.